lsandini/RPi-TARS/readme.md

 ## Acknowledgments

+- Interstellar movie for TARS character inspiration
 - Picovoice for Porcupine wake word engine
-- OpenAI for language model
+- OpenAI for GPT language model
 - Google for Speech Recognition and Text-to-Speech
+- Seeed Studio for ReSpeaker hardware/drivers